unlock-protocol/unlock-wordpress-plugin/README.txt

 == Writing locked stories ==

-The plugin provides you with "Block" which can be used in the Gutemberg Editor, for posts and pages.
+The plugin provides you with "Block" which can be used in the Gutenberg Editor, for posts and pages.

 Unlock Protocol: This block is used to add a lock(s) to the content inside the page/post.
 To add the block inside the page/post please follow the below steps: